raphideb/pgstat_snap/README.md

 # Purpose of this script
-PostgreSQL databases are usually low maintenance and I as a DBA am rarely asked to investigate a performance issue.
-But when the dreaded call "my db is suddenly slow, please help" comes, I often feel powerless.
-With luck I can see "something" in Grafana that might explain the sudden performance drop or the query was running long enough to be logged to your postgresql.log.

-But it gets more tricky when the culprit is a different database running in the same cluster that negatively impacts the other databases.
-We only have pg_stat_statements and pg_stat_activity to investigate but the former is cumulative and the latter is an in-the-moment view, both without history or timestamps.
-We looked into pg_profile but as said, we have (fortunately) too few performance problems to warrant setting up the whole infrastructure needed for gathering stats of all our databases.
+The cumulative statistics system (CSS) in PostgreSQL and pg_stat_statements in particular lack any timing information, all values are cumulative and the only way to figure out the difference between query executions is to reset the stats every time or work with averages.

-That's why I created pgstat_snap.
-It gives DBA or developers the ability to create timestamped snapshots of pg_stat_statement and pg_stat_activity when it's needed.
-It also provides views where one can see the difference of the execution statistics between every snapshot taken.
-No more guessing how many rows were updated or how many blocks were written at a particular point in time by a particular query.
-It is by no means perfect but it is better than flying blind ;)
+With the pgstat_snap extension, you can create timestamped snapshots of pg_stat_statements and pg_stat_activity when needed.
+It also provides views that show the difference between every snapshot for every query and database.

 # Requirements
 pg_stat_statements must be loaded and tracking activated in the postgres config:
+```
 shared_preload_libraries = 'pg_stat_statements'

-And the extension has to be created:
-```
-create extension pg_stat_statements;
 ```
 Recommended settings:
 ```